 The research that paved the way for MAPS technology started in the late 1990s.

-Dormitzer, then a fellow in the infectious disease program at Harvard Medical School, recalls crossing paths with another young doctor, Richard Malley, and hearing about his nascent research at Boston Children’s Hospital.
-Malley had just started investigating new vaccines against pneumococcal diseases and other pathogens.
+Enter Richard Malley, a young doctor at Harvard Medical School who had begun nascent research into infectious disease at Boston Children’s Hospital.
+He had just started investigating new vaccines against pneumococcal diseases and other pathogens.

 At the time, Malley says that scientists – including himself at one point – often regarded vaccine research as “pedestrian”.
 However, when he witnessed the impact of a new vaccine, which virtually wiped out a form of meningitis in young children in the US, it opened his eyes to lifesaving new possibilities.